Harrywg/group-5-frontend/README.md

 #### View Leaderboard

 - As a user, I can access the "Leaderboard" to see how my achievements compare to others.
-- I can view rankings based on achievements like gold, silver, and bronze medals.
+- I can view rankings based on total achievement points from gold, silver, and bronze medals.

 #### User Authentication